 Going back to the movie night example, what would you prefer: traveling to go pick up a movie that may not be in stock, or subscribing to a streaming service to have all the options instantly at your fingertips?
 Personally, I am opting for the streaming service every time.
 So, why wouldn’t you go for an “on-demand” service like a data center for your financial institution?

 When it comes to planning for CECL how do you know where to start?

 Our spreadsheet CECL model delivers ease of use with customization to fit your needs.

 There’s also an equipment risk factor to consider as well.
-Back to our movie night, by having DVD players (or VCRs if you remember those), you have more equipment to malfunction and cause issues when it matters most.
-That is the same thing with being in-house with your processing solutions—issues happen and affect your account holders when they need those systems most.
+Back to our movie night, using DVD players (or VCRs, if you remember those), means you have more equipment that can malfunction and cause issues when it matters most.
+The same thing applies when hosting your processing solutions in-house; hardware issues happen and affect your account holders when they need those systems most.

 If you want to explore the possibilities of what a data center can do to free up time at your organization, our team can help you determine the best options for your situation.